onzfonz/comp227/src/content/6/en/part6b.md

 ```

 You will have to make changes to the application's existing reducer.
-Create a separate reducer for the new functionality by using the Redux Toolkit's <em>createSlice</em> function.
+Create a separate reducer for the new functionality by using the Redux Toolkit's `createSlice` function.
 Also, refactor the application so that it uses a combined reducer as shown in this part of the course material.

-The application does not have to use the <i>Notification</i> component intelligently at this point in the exercises.
+The application does not have to use the `Notification` component intelligently at this point in the exercises.
-It is enough for the application to display the initial value set for the message in the <i>notificationReducer</i>.
+It is enough for the application to display the initial value set for the message in the `notificationReducer`.

 #### 6.11 Better anecdotes, step9

-Extend the application so that it uses the <i>Notification</i> component to display a message for five seconds when the user votes for an anecdote or creates a new anecdote:
+Extend the application so that it uses the `Notification` component to display a message for five seconds when the user votes for an anecdote or creates a new anecdote:

 ![browser showing message of having voted](../../images/6/8ea.png)